TrueFiEng/restless/restless/README.md

 ### `sanitize`

 The `sanitize` function is a transformer.
 It transforms the request into an object that matches a schema you provide.

-The keys in the provided schema correspond to the url parameters with the exception of `body` and `query` which correspond to the request body and parsed query string respectively.
+The keys in the provided schema correspond to the url parameters or the values on the request object from express.
+This means that if you try to sanitize a request to `/users/:id` calling `sanitize({ id: ..., body: ... })` will check the `req.params.id` and `req.body`.

 `sanitize` returns a function that is to be passed to `asyncHandler`.